ldplatter/batch_bgm_pipeline/README.md

 1. A json file encoded with the raw data of conditional dependencies between every tested nodes.
 Each amino acid residue that met the minimum substitution requirements were regarded as one node.
-2. (**_Currently in progress_**) Processed CSV files filtering interactions
-based on posterior probabilities cutoffs (primarily 50% and 90%).
+2. Processed CSV files filtering interactions based on posterior probabilities cutoffs (primarily 50% and 90%).
-3. Bayesian graphs visualizing interactions between selected nodes.
+3. Bayesian graphs visualizing interactions between selected nodes using ```networkx```.